sjentsch/lsjDocs/Ch11/Ch11_tTest_06.rst

 degrees of freedom have not changed, the *p*-value has.
 This is because the one-sided test has a different rejection region from the two-sided test.
 If you’ve forgotten why this is and what it means, you may find it helpful to read back over chapter :doc:`Hypothesis testing <../Ch09/Ch09_HypothesisTesting>`, and section :doc:`The difference between one-sided and two-sided tests
 <../Ch09/Ch09_HypothesisTesting_04>` in particular.
-The third thing to note is that the
+The third thing to note is
-confidence interval is different too: it now reports a “one-sided” confidence interval rather than a two-sided one.
+that the confidence interval is different too: it now reports a “one-sided” confidence interval rather than a two-sided one.
 In a two-sided confidence interval we’re trying to find numbers *a* and *b* such that we’re confident that, if we were to repeat the study many times, then 95% of the time the mean would lie *between* *a* and *b*.
-In a one-sided confidence interval, we’re trying to find a single number *a* such that we’re confident that 95% of the time the true mean would be *greater than* *a* (or less than *a* if you selected Measure 1 < Measure 2 in the ‘Hypothesis’ section).
+In a one-sided confidence interval, we’re trying to find a single number *a* such that we’re confident that 95% of the time the true mean would be *greater than* *a* (or less than *a* if you selected ``Measure 1 < Measure 2`` in the ``Hypothesis`` section).

 So that’s how to do a one-sided one sample *t*-test.
 However, all versions of the *t*-test can be one-sided.
 For an independent